Saint Omer (film): Release

+Reception

-Critical reception
+Critical response

-On Rotten Tomatoes, the film holds an approval rating of 94% based on 116 reviews, with an average rating of 8.2/10.
+On Rotten Tomatoes, the film holds an approval rating of 94% based on 139 reviews, with an average rating of 8.2/10.
 The website's consensus reads, "A gut-punching contemplation of a woman's immigrant experience, Saint Omer puts a mother on the stand and the audience in the jury box to find humanity in the inhumane."
-According to Metacritic, which assigned a weighted average score of 91 out of 100 based on 34 critics, the film received "universal acclaim".
+According to Metacritic, which assigned a weighted average score of 91 out of 100 based on 36 critics, the film received "universal acclaim".

 Manohla Dargis of The New York Times called it "Intellectually galvanizing and emotionally harrowing, the story explores motherhood, race and postcolonial France with control, lucidity and compassion."

 In September 2022 it was selected as France's official selection for Best International Film at the 95th Academy Awards.

+In June 2025, IndieWire ranked the film at number 32 on its list of "The 100 Best Movies of the 2020s (So Far)."